nirudamle/fooddelivery/README.md

 Database: In-memory storage (for simplicity)
 Testing: Postman for API testing

-To get the full folder structure of the project download the fooddel zip file and extract it.
+Note:To get the full folder structure of the project download the fooddel zip file and extract it.